snakemake/snakemake/docs/snakefiles/remote_files.rst

 Usage of the Azure Storage provider is similar to the S3 provider.
-For authentication, one needs to provide an account name and a key or SAS token, which can for example be read from environment variables.
+For authentication, one needs to provide an account name and a key or SAS token (without leading question mark), which can for example be read from environment variables.

 .. code-block:: python